 How Does Managed Care Impact A Healthcare Organization?

-Since an MCO bundles hospitals, clinics, primary care offices and specialized medical practices into one unified group, there are many ways to experience healthcare under this model, though prices should remain consistent.
-Being treated in-network means reduced costs for patient and provider alike and a more restricted network of healthcare professionals who are able to provide care.
+Since an MCO bundles hospitals, clinics, primary care offices, and specialized medical practices into one unified group, there are many ways to experience healthcare under this model, though prices should remain consistent.
+Being treated in-network means reduced costs for patient and provider alike, along with a smaller pool of healthcare professionals who are able to provide care and referrals to other in-network professionals.
 And because many people who receive health insurance through their employers do so through an MCO, it gives patients simpler, if sometimes restrictive, options for finding care.

 However, one of the most important aspects of a managed care plan for the health care system is its relationship with Medicaid and the ongoing work of the Affordable Care Act.